antoniRodriguez/MCV-M5-Visual_Recognition/README.md

 - [x] Transplant objects from test set of COCO
 - [x] Qualitatively Transplant Existing Object - Refer to Figure 2 in original paper
-- [x] Can you do this in a quantitative manner?
-(Optional) – Randomly
-      – Intersection over Union

 (d) MSCOCO Dataset by Feature interference: